 Further afield: the holiday hideaways are ideally situated to explore Southern Sri Lanka's many cultural and outdoor attractions:

-Thai massages by an experienced American can be arranged on sufficient advance notice and he is excellent; or guests can book at the nearby Amanwella hotel spa, subject to availability and season.
+Massages from a local person can be arranged.
+Or guests can book at the nearby Amanwella hotel spa, subject to availability and season.

 Children are welcome and it is a good set-up for families, although there are no specific facilities for children other than the beach and associated sports.
 Parents should take note of the fact that there are no lifeguards on the beach and the current can feel strong for inexperienced swimmers.
 We can organise English-speaking childcare on sufficient notice.